Trojan Kovter: What is the Kovter Malware?

 Kovter (also known as Trojan:Win32/Kovter.C, Mal/Kovter-Z, and Trojan.Kovter) is an adware-type trojan designed to generate traffic for various websites.
 Research shows that Kovter is typically proliferated using malicious Microsoft Office attachments (which are distributed using spam email campaigns) and another trojan.

 Kovter has an exciting feature that enhances its ability to avoid detection.
 Unlike most infections, Kovter is not stored in any file.
 Instead, cybercriminals install this malware by creating some entries in Windows Registry.
-In this way, they can maintain Kovter in systems without having to store detectable files.
+In this way, they can maintain Kovter in systems without storing detectable files.

 The primary purpose of Kovter is to generate traffic for various websites.
 It runs several Internet Explorer instances in the background.
 These are used to visit websites and emulate clicks on advertising links/banners.
 In this way, cybercriminals can generate web traffic and revenue.
 However, the presence of these infections can cause many issues.
 System performance significantly diminishes since running Internet Explorer processes uses many resources.